ChenhongyiYang/QueryDet-PyTorch/README.md

 ### VisDrone setting:

-We provide a full support for the VisDrone dataset.
+We provide full support for the VisDrone dataset.

 - You need to download the VisDrone dataset from its [official website](http://aiskyeye.com/).
-- Unzip and place the downloaded dataset as following:
+- Unzip and place the downloaded dataset as follows:

 ```
 QueryDet-PyTorch